 - The Columbus Dispatch Archive (database)

 This database makes it possible to search for locally produced Dispatch articles from 1985 on.
 It is often a great source for information on local business developments.
-This is a subscription-only database; access is limited to computer workstations in the library.

 Market research and demographics